hjrdave/get-treble-gsm/src/posts/api-docs/manage-state.md

 When the `updateStore` function is called with the appropriate parameters it will update the Store.

 And tada your app now has global state management and is easily managed.
 Happy Coding!

+>**TrebleGSM V2 updateStore deprecation**
+The `updateStore` function will be deprecated in TrebleGSM V2 in favor of the new [SubcribeAPI](/api/subscribe-api).
+This new api is available as an experimental feature in V1.3.0.
+TrebleGSM V2 will remove `updateStore` completely in favor of the new API.